VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 Precision-recall trade-off
+Recall is the fraction of correct positives among the total positives in the dataset. ...
+This miss rate is either compromising precision or recall score. precision-recall tradeoff occur due to increasing one of the parameter(precision or recall) while keeping the model same.

 What is the ROC curve?
 When to use it?
 A receiver operating characteristic curve, or ROC curve, is a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied.
 The ROC curve is created by plotting the true positive rate against the false positive rate at various threshold settings.
 ROC curves are frequently used to show in a graphical way the connection/trade-off between clinical sensitivity and specificity for every possible cut-off for a test or a combination of tests.
 In addition the area under the ROC curve gives an idea about the benefit of using the test(s) in question.